Feature request #8216

 I had to dig around to figure out which of my several views is too slow.
 QGIS should give me some clear indicator, if I need it, of slow-loading views.

-#1 Updated by Sandro Santilli about 6 years ago
+#1 Updated by Sandro Santilli over 6 years ago

 - Operating System changed from Windows 7 x64 to Windows 7 x64 Linux